-If travel posters have seen a great surge in demand because of their sensual beauty of natural or urban scenes, airline posters, still affordable in the vintage poster market, may call for a more determined mindset who sees that the virtue of these pictures also reside in the instilled old-fashioned loyalty.
+If travel posters have seen a great surge in demand because of their sensual beauty of natural or urban scenes, airline posters, still affordable in the vintage poster market, may call for a more determined mindset which sees that the virtue of these pictures also resides in old-fashioned loyalty.
 Surely you won’t want a United Airline posters if you are the victim of a broken guitar.

 Today, Swann Galleries had its vintage poster sale.
 Among them, there are quite a few interesting airline posters.

-The one with the Texas longhorn has more artistic design than commercial advertisement.
+The one with the Texas Longhorn has more artistic design than a commercial advertisement.
 Texas is not known for its picturesque landscapes.
-A mysterious group of four Texas longhorns, not unlike Warhol’s non-representational colors, pop out of dark dearth ground.
+A mysterious group of four Texas Longhorns, not unlike Warhol’s non-representational colors, pop out of the dark ground.

 Although not signed, the poster is designed by Joseph Charles Parker in 1953.
 The same poster is now in the collection of MOMA.